 Operational Resilience: As defined by Gartner, operational resilience is a set of techniques that allow people, processes and informational systems to adapt to changing patterns.
 Traditionally speaking, an organization's ability to A.) ability to deliver critical operations through disruption and B.) quickly expand or retract business operations based on rapidly changing business conditions.

-and operational resilience go hand in hand.
+Digital resilience: Refers to an organization's ability to maintain, change or recover digital assets and technology.
+Digital and operational resilience go hand in hand.
 For example, cloud solutions enable workers to access critical systems no matter where they may be located.
 So, for example, if suddenly everyone had to start working from home, employees would still be able to access work-critical platforms via the cloud.
 Or, if the power grid failed in one geographical area, employees in another could still access the system.

 Organizations where a high percentage of processes are automated and optimized are also prepared to do more with less and can move people or resources around more easily, without disrupting service.
 In addition, organizations that already have robust IT governance in place, such as those who are digitally mature, can more easily and quickly scale new technology and tech-enabled services.

 Social Resilience: One area that is sometimes important but often overlooked when it comes to business resiliency, is people.
 Social resilience refers to the capacity of an organization’s workforce to respond to, embrace and exploit change.